slugiot/slugiot-client/README.markdown

 SlugIOT is a remote device management system for small embedded linux systems.

 This is the version of code that runs on the client.
+Install in Documents, when logged in as user pi.

-Clone this repository via:
+    cd ~/Documents
     git clone --recursive https://github.com/slugiot/slugiot-client.git

 The --recursive option is important, or else you will be missing PyDAL, the database abstraction layer.